cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_08_users_app_and_db_by_helm.md

 __Purpose: Learn how to use a *job* and a bit more about *strings* in yamls__

 In the bulletinboard-users/templates subfolder there is a `post-install-job.yaml`, this is almost complete, only the command to fill the DB is missing.
 Currently there is an `echo "hello k8s trainee"` executed where we want the command to put a user in the DB.
-Change this echo to the curl above, and think about how to handle the single and double quotes.
-(In a yaml, if you want to use a ' in a single quoted string use ''.)
+Change this echo to the curl above.
+Of course the address of the curl for this job is not `localhost:8081`.
+Also think about how to handle the single and double quotes in the data part of the curl.
+(Tip: In a yaml, if you want to use a ' in a single quoted string use ''.)
 After you adapted the file you can activated it in the chart by setting the value `InitPostJobEnabled: true` (in `values.yaml`).
 Now delete the old helm chart, and be sure that also the presisted volume of the user db gets removed.
 Use `helm list` to get the name of the installed chart and then do `helm delete <name of installed bulletinboard>`.
+Be aware that the persisted volume claim created during install does not get deleted by this.
+You can removed it yourself.

 After it is gone you can execute again `helm install bulletinboard-users`.
 Now there should also be a job with a corresponding pod, which runs once and stops after it is done.